 I’ve said this before and I’ll say it again: why does it have to be so hard to find great travel shoes?
 Sure, there are well-made, comfortable outdoor shoes that hold up to rain, cobblestones, and hours upon hours of walking…but it seems they are only worn by Americans!
 Since few women in Brazil, Italy, or Japan would wear them, I look for a travel shoe that combines comfort and style.

 To complicate matters, I have plantar fasciitis, which makes comfortable shoes for travel even more important.
-Finding cute and comfortable travel shoes is not easy (for women, that is.
-It seems like kids and men can get away with a pair of brown Keens and sleek sneakers!).
+Finding cute and comfortable travel shoes is not easy.

 Here are my favorite shoes for travel (click the photos for details):